thoom/restup/README.md

 	ARGUMENT    DESC
 	--------    -----
 	--concise   Disables verbose output
+	--content-disposition
-	--form      Converts JSON-formatted input and encode it as x-www-form-urlencoded
+                For responses with a filename in the Content Disposition, save the response using that filename --form      Converts JSON-formatted input and encode it as x-www-form-urlencoded

 	-j          Sets JSON Content-Type and Accept headers based on the :json: config MIME type